 *(Persons preparing for certification in Category 5B, Marine Antifoulant Paints, are required to take only the category examination.)

-The Commercial Core and category examinations are all written examinations.
+The Commercial Core and category examinations are offered as computerized or written examinations.
 They are administered in writing at VDACS testing centers and on touch-screen computers at Department of Motor Vehicles (DMV) Customer Service Centers.
 Examinations are given during business hours at more than 70 local DMV Customer Service Centers, or by appointment at eleven VDACS testing centers.
 Exams on the DMV computerized equipment are scored as you are taking them, and you will be notified of your score as you complete each exam.
 Written exams taken at VDACS testing centers will be sent to the Office of Pesticide Services in Richmond to be scored.
 A score of 76% is the passing score required to earn a commercial applicator certificate.

 Once you have passed the Core exam, you may take any additional category exams listed on your Notice of Authorization, at one sitting.
 Most exams have a one-hour time limit, and you should allow sufficient time to complete all exams before the closing time of the DMV Customer Service Center.